-The projects and activities included in the 2017-2018 Action Plan are based on resources that are reasonably anticipated to be available to the City from federal, state, local and private sources from July 1, 2017 through June 30, 2018.
-The \$995,085 of program income is the net proceeds available from the sale of the Balboa Theater in 2016.
-The \$231,486 of prior year resources is as a result of 1) cancellation of the 2015-2016 Commercial Façade Improvements Activity; 2) cancellation of the 2016-2017 West Newport Recreation Facility Activity; and 3) unexpended funds from other completed CDBG activities.
+The projects and activities included in the 2019-2020 Action Plan are based on resources that are reasonably anticipated to be available to the City from federal, state, local and private sources from July 1, 2019 through June 30, 2020.

+The City estimates it will receive \$358,444 of CDBG funds from HUD.
 The actual resources available to support activities during the implementation of the remainder of the 2015-2019 Consolidated Plan may vary significantly due to factors outside of the City's control.
 For example, HUD formula grant allocations are subject to change each year based on a number of factors such as the amount of the national appropriation, changes in ACS population data applied to the CPD grant formulas, statutory changes to the CPD grant formulas, the addition or removal of entitlements receiving a particular CPD grant and the availability of reallocated funds.
 Additionally, state, local and private resources will vary significantly depending on economic conditions.